Spot Instance Pricing in Amazon EMR

 You can launch different instance groups at different bid prices.
 For example, in a cluster running entirely on Spot Instances, you might choose to set the bid price for the master instance group at a higher price than the task instance group since if the master terminates, the cluster ends, but terminated task instances can be replaced.

-If you start and stop instances in the cluster, partial hours are billed as full hours.
-If instances are terminated because the Spot Price rose above your bid price, you are not charged either the Amazon EC2 or Amazon EMR charges for the partial hour.
+If you manually start and stop instances in the cluster, partial hours are billed as full hours.
+If instances are terminated by AWS because the Spot Price rose above your bid price, you are not charged either the Amazon EC2 or Amazon EMR charges for the partial hour.